ok-compiler/csc114-fall2024/final/readme.md

 ## initPiece()

 * Initializes piece
-* Uses xor shifting to create “random” number from current time
-* Takes “random” value and mods by 7 to get random number between 0 and 6
+* Creates random number between 0 and 6, assigns that value to nextPiece int
-* Returns the random value
+* if the value is in the "piece bank", initialize new piece (loop until success)
+* if pieceBank array is full, reset array
+ * this gives makes sure **all** pieces are generated per 7 cycles
+  * same random generation as all new tetris games

 ## spawnNewPiece()
 * Spawns new piece at top and center using ```pieceValue``` to determine which piece spawns